 Or maybe a new supplier, delivery method or technology has entered the market and you’d like to understand whether this offers new innovations or efficiencies in the way in which the service could be delivered.

-Our procurement benchmarking consultancy solution can be implemented as part of a strategic transformation project, or as part of a targeted supplier or contract renegotiation, to help you get the best value from your products or services.
+Our procurement benchmarking services can be implemented as part of a strategic transformation project, or as part of a targeted supplier or contract renegotiation, to help benchmark contracts and get the best value from your products or services.

 Before eXceeding, Steve spent 16 years working on the supplier-side of outsourcing.
 During Steve’s 24 years’ experience, he has worked on global and UK outsourcing deals, ensuring the creation of win-win partnerships.

 Over time, the provider landscape matures: new providers emerge, more efficient processes are developed, and innovation and technology advancements drive down ongoing costs.